 How to Start the New Year Fresh

-We want 2017 to be your best year yet: a year of health, wealth, good vibes and great Bedding.
+We want this to be your best year yet: A year of health, wealth, good vibes and great bedding.
 But it’s hard to slay like Beyoncé when your life looks like an episode of “Hoarders.”
-So here are some easy ways to clear your space – both physical and mental – for an amazing 2017.
+So here are some easy ways to clear your space – both physical and mental – for an amazing year.

 Dry Clean Your Textiles

-How long has it been since you dry-cleaned that Throw?
+How long has it been since you dry-cleaned that throw?
 On second thought, don’t tell us.
 Now’s your moment!
+Resolve to be comfortable – and clean – in 2019.
 If you promise to clean all of your neglected textiles, we promise not to tell you what has accumulated there over the past 12 months…

 Clean Out Your Closet